cloudflare/cloudflare-docs/content/reference-architecture/diagrams/storage/egress-free-storage-multi-cloud.md

 Egress fees are charges incurred when data is transferred out of a cloud provider's network, either to another cloud provider, on-premises infrastructure, or external services.
 These fees can vary depending on factors such as the volume of data transferred, the destination of the data, and the network bandwidth utilized.

 [R2](/r2/) offers an enticing value proposition by not charging the costly egress bandwidth fees associated with typical cloud storage services.
-This can be very advantageous in the context of multi-cloud environments
+This can be very advantageous in the context of multi-cloud environments, when you want to run compute-intensive workloads such as AI model training, query engines and other data science tools.

 ## R2 multi-cloud setup